German bond yields rise after U.S. jobs surprise - Up News Info

 Bond yields move inversely with prices.

-The outperformance is expected to continue with banks like JPMorgan and BofA expecting U.S. Treasury yields to rise more than Bund yields by the end of the year.
+The outperformance is expected to continue with banks including JPMorgan and BofA expecting U.S. Treasury yields to rise more than Bund yields by the end of the year.

-Yields on 10-year Italian bonds – a key beneficiary of ECB support – were 4 bps higher, set for their biggest daily jump since June 25.
+Yields on 10-year Italian bonds, a key beneficiary of ECB support, were 4 bps higher and set for their biggest daily jump since June 25.

-However, the closely watched gap with German equivalents at around 103 bps, down from 108 bps at the start of the week, is the biggest weekly tightening in five weeks.
-(Reporting by Yoruk Bahceli Additional reporting by Sujata Rao Editing by David Holmes and Mark Potter)
+However, the closely watched gap with German equivalents at around 102 bps, down from 108 bps at the start of the week, is the biggest weekly tightening in five weeks.
+(Reporting by Yoruk Bahceli Additional reporting by Sujata Rao Editing by David Holmes, Mark Potter and Vinay Dwivedi)